 renewable generation source of energy ("Eligible Generation

-Source") is installed on the member's side of the delivery point,
+Source") is installed on the Customer's side of the delivery point,

-for the member's own use, interconnected with and operated in
+for the Customer's own use, interconnected with and operated in

 parallel with the Cooperative's distribution system.